In this section, I will be posting blogs about Machine Learning, Data Science and Technology Product Innovation, in my free time.

 NNs with multiple layers of perceptrons are powerful classifiers (deep neural networks) in that we can use them to model very complex, non-linear classification patterns of instances that may be described by potentially several thousands of features.
 Depending on the application, such patterns may or may not be detectable by humans (e.g. the human brain is very good in image recognition but is not effective in tasks such as making predictions by generalizing historical data in complex, dynamic contexts).

-I originally wrote this piece as a response to a question on Quora, which proved the most popular response of that thread, so I decided to re-blog it here.
+I originally wrote this piece as a response to a question on Quora, which proved the most popular response of that thread and was featured in a Quora top picks email digest, so I decided to re-blog it here.
 Link to my original response on Quora.